preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 There are no actual settings for the block.

-To add HTML code, click "Add Content".
+To add HTML code, click "ADD CONTENT".

 .. image:: html-add-content.png